You don’t even have to be a parent to recognize that kids’ birthday parties these days are OUT. OF. CONTROL.

 Simpler Parties Can Create More Grateful Kids

 As my kids have gotten older, I have grown weary of birthday parties in general.
-In fact, I kinda hate them.
-Yes, I think every kid should feel special on their big day.
+In fact, I kind of hate them.
+But, yes, I think every kid should feel special on their big day.
 Yes, I think celebrating with friends and family is fun.
 Yes, I think a child should receive a special toy or two for their birthday.
-But all those things can be accomplished in a more simplified, more practical, and more responsible way.
+But we can accomplish all those things in a more simplified, more practical, and more responsible way.

 Believe me, I get how hard it is.
-As a parent, you want to give your children everything their little hearts desire.
-But if you do that, they will never have the opportunity to learn important life lessons.
-Like being grateful for what they have.
+Of course, as a parent, you want to give your children everything their little hearts desire.
+But if you do that, they will never have the opportunity to learn important life lessons like being grateful for what they have.
 Or taking care of a beloved treasure.
 Or earning (through funds or deeds) a long-coveted toy.
 These are lessons that will go a long way in making them more grateful and humble adults.
 And, boy, do we need more of those.

 How to Simplify Kids’ Birthday Parties

 It may seem like scaling back birthday parties will start World War III with your kids, but I think you’ll be surprised to find that they may grow to love the simplified celebration.
 Here are some ways you can eliminate the excess of modern-day birthday parties and how to simplify:

 Instead of throwing a big bash every year for the next 18 years, perhaps consider only throwing a big party for the milestone years.
 For example, throw a party when your kid turns 1, 5, 10, 13, 16, and 18.
 For all other years, celebrate simply at home with close family and a couple of their closest friends.